Booza1981/StartFreedomSession/README.md

 - Python 3.6+
 - Selenium 4.0.0+
 - A Freedom.to account
-- Google Chrome (for local execution)
+- Google Chrome (for local execution) - See [WebDriver Notes](#webdriver-notes) section below for details on local Chrome or remote Selenium Grid setup

 ## Installation